 The childhood of every person is greener as compared to the present status.
 The longer you go back into the past, we were more nearer to the mother nature.
 Of course my memories have been stirred by watching the oldest TV channel in India.
 DD Bharati channel airs old recordings.

 On such recording I watched a few days back, was a documentary on the revolutionary poet Makhdum Mohiuddin by Muzzaffar Ali.

 Who can forget the songs of movie “Bazaar” ?
 This film was also made by Muzzaffar Ali.
-He makes a movie after a hell lot of research and have an great eye for detail.
-He does not seem to be bothered by the expenditure and strives to bring back the milieu of the setting of the story to life.
+He makes a movie after a hell lot of research and has a great eye for detail.
+He does not seem to be bothered by the expenditure and strives to bring back the milieu of the settings of the story to life.
 This is called the creativity.

-Long back he wrote one Nazm called “Ek Chameli Ke Mandve Tale” which was a long poem and a very popular song of the time.
-The song of Bazaar called “Phir Chhidi Baat raat phulon ki” was a hugely popular.
+Long back, he wrote one Nazm called “Ek Chameli Ke Mandve Tale” which was quite lengthy.
+It was a very popular song of the time.
+The song of Bazaar called “Phir Chhidi Baat raat phulon ki” was also hugely popular.
 It was sung by Lata and Talat Aziz and music was composed by the inimitable Khayaam.

 Hayat le ke chalo, kayenat le ke chalo, chalo to sare zamane ko saath leke chalo… (Take the life with you, take the universe with you, when you go, take the people with you…)

 This clearly shows that he was a people’s poet.
 He draw the material and ideas for his poems from the life of the common people.